Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 {\bf Proof.} Consider a closed interval $K$ as in the proof of Lemma \ref{L: atomic part 2}, that is, $K \!=\!
 [A, B]$, where $A<B$ are such that for every $g$ of the support of $\p$, we have $g(A) < B$.
-(Recall that $\rho$ is finitely supported.)
-By Proposition \ref{P:oscillation}, for every $x\in \mathbb R$, almost surely the sequence $(X_x^n)$ will pass from $(-\infty, A]$ to $[B,+\infty)$ infinite many times.
-Now the desired conclusion follows from the observation that the choice of $A$ and $B$ imply that every time this happens, $(X_x^n)$ must cross the interval $K$. $ \square$
+(Recall that $\rho$ is finitely-supported.)
+By Proposition \ref{P:oscillation}, for every $x\in \mathbb R$, almost surely the sequence $(X_x^n)$ will pass from $(-\infty, A]$ to $[B,+\infty)$ infinitely many times.
+The desired conclusion follows from the observation that the choice of $A$ and $B$ imply that every time this happens, $(X_x^n)$ must cross the interval $K$. $ \square$

-{\bf On left-orders that are generic with respect to a stationary measure.} Given a finitely-supported probability on a left-orderable group $\Gamma$ with generating support, we can also consider stationary probability measures for the action of $\Gamma$ on its space of left-orders (see Example \ref{ex: Garnett}).
+{\bf On left-orders that are generic with respect to a stationary measure.} Given a probability on a left-orderable group $\Gamma$ upported on a generating set, we can also consider stationary probability measures for the action of $\Gamma$ on its space of left-orders (see Example \ref{ex: Garnett}).
 By this, we mean a probability measure $\mu$ on $\mathcal{LO}(\Gamma)$ such that

 Since $\mathcal{LO}(\Gamma)$ is compact, such a probability measure $\mu$ always exists.
-(This follows from a direct application of either Kakutani's fixed point theorem or the Bogoliubov-Krylov procedure.)
+This follows from a direct application of either Kakutani's fixed point theorem \cite{conway} or the Bogoliubov-Krylov averaging procedure \cite{sinai}.
+(Note that we do not require $\rho$ to be finitely supported for this.)
 It seems quite interesting to study the relation of $\mu$ with the algebraic properties of $\Gamma$ as well as its dependence on $\rho$.
-We give below two examples on this.
+Below we give two examples on this.

 \begin{small}\begin{ex} We next give still another proof of Theorem \ref{linnell-general} for finitely-generated groups.
 To do this, fix $\rho$ and $\mu$ as above.
-We can assume that $\mu$ is {\em ergodic}, in the sense that it cannot be written as a nontrivial convex combination of two different stationary probability measures.
+By a standard argument of desintegration into ergodic components \cite{OV}, we can assume that $\mu$ is {\em ergodic}, in the sense that it cannot be written as a nontrivial convex combination of two different stationary probability measures.
 We have two possibilities:

 \vsp

 \underline{Case (i).} The measure $\mu$ has an atom.

 \vsp